deep-privacy/SA-toolkit/pkwrap/egs/librispeech/v1/README.md

 This folder contains librispeech recipes to train with pkwrap.

-To run the recipe first setup the data folders:
+To run the recipe first activate your miniconda env and kaldi env:

 ```
+cd ../../../../../
+. ./env.sh
+cd -
 . ./path.sh
 ```